-The table below demonstrates the breadth of CLIM's engagement activities.
-Note that engagement with each board can include a mix of face-to-face meetings, emails or letters and phone calls.
+CLIM's board engagement continued apace in 2023, with 60 CEFs and 3 holding companies.
+The table below shows the breadth of this activity, noting that engagement with each board frequently includes a mix of face-to-face meetings, emails or letters and phone calls.